Aantrreksh/sql-query/jdbc.md

 The SQL syntax itself is the full syntax that is supported by {{site.data.keyword.sqlquery_short}} except for the `INTO` clause.
 An `INTO` clause is implicitly added by the driver based on the Cloud {{site.data.keyword.cos_short}} location that is given with the `targetcosurl` connection property.

 Results in the `targetcosurl` location are never deleted by the driver.
-You can use [expiration rules](/docs/cloud-object-storage?topic=cloud-object-storage-expiry) to clean up your results on the {{site.data.keyword.cloud_notm}} automatically.
+Use [expiration rules](/docs/cloud-object-storage?topic=cloud-object-storage-expiry) to clean up your results on the {{site.data.keyword.cloud_notm}} automatically.

 ## Basic limitations
 {: #basic_limitations}